-The tool enables you to:
+The tool enables you to do the following:

-- You can use the basic license tool to manage nodelocked and network licenses. - Add licenses to or delete licenses from the network license server or nodelocked licensed server database; update information about existing customer-managed use licenses. - Display a notebook of information about the licenses installed for each product. - Extract licenses from a compound password and distribute them among the network license servers available on the network. - Manage the reservation of reservable licenses for the exclusive use of certain users. - Manage multiple network and nodelocked license servers.
+- · Manage nodelocked and network licenses. - Add licenses to or delete licenses from the network license server or nodelocked licensed server database; update information about existing customer-managed use licenses. - Display a notebook of information about the licenses installed for each product. - Extract licenses from a compound password and distribute them among the network license servers available on the network. - Manage the reservation of reservable licenses for the exclusive use of certain users. - Manage multiple network and nodelocked license servers.
 From any properly configured workstation, you can view and manage licenses that are installed on any network license server and on any nodelocked license server in the network.
 Working at a single administration site, you can manage all kinds of licenses on all workstations.
 The capability to manage licenses on nodelocked license servers is particularly useful for per-server and concurrent nodelocked licenses. - Generate the following reports: